 Many people would like to move to New Zealand with family and children.
 In such cases, people ask different questions.
 How do I arrange a kindergarten placement for my child?
 How do I choose a school in New Zealand?
 How much does it cost to study in New Zealand for children?
 In this article, we will try to answer all of these questions in detail.

 New Zealand is an ideal place for families and children.
 It offers comfortable conditions, a safe and interesting life for the younger generation.
 Even in big cities, there are always a lot of playgrounds and activities available for children.
 Given that most people live in stand-alone homes, there is also the opportunity for children to frolic in their own backyard.

 The Immigration policy of New Zealand allows students who come for professional study to bring the family.
 With language courses, it is a little more difficult and riskier, but there have been such cases.
-The student’s partner has the right to obtain an open work visa under the partner category, while the student is studying for a year or more on programs at level 9 and higher (in any area), or while the student is studying at a 7th or 8 level program in an area of demand.
+The student’s partner has the right to obtain an open work visa under the partner category, while the student is studying for a year or more on programs at level 9 and higher (in any area).
 A working visa of the partner provides the opportunity not only to find work, but also for the child to attend a public school for free.
 You can read about this in more detail.

 Pre-school education in New Zealand begins at the time of birth and continues until entering primary school (5 or 6 years).
 Pre-school education is not compulsory, nevertheless, about 95% of children go to kindergartens and other pre-school institutions.